Document Tree

 This reduces the number of conflicts when merging code that was developed in parallel.

-To ensure that contributed code is properly formatted, run the formatter on the CI server with npm run format
+To ensure that contributed code is properly formatted, run the formatter on the CI server with npm run format and check for changes with Git tooling or calculate hashes before and after.

 Jest is used as a test runner.

-All tests can and should be run on the CI server with npm test
+All tests can and should be run on the CI server with npm test.

 Since jest is very flexible in accepting code with compile errors, the code integrity should be checked separately.